SingaporeMotherhood | Pregnancy

 How did you ensure an adequate intake of food despite pregnancy conditions which affected your appetite?

-Nausea, bloatedness and reflux were some issues I had during my first trimester.
+I had nausea, bloatedness, and reflux during my first trimester.
 Since my appetite was poor, I grazed my way through the day, eating small amounts but regularly.
 I avoided spicy and oily food as these would trigger my reflux.

 What were some foods which you avoided?